Skip to Content

 Using Aquarium Water for Plants: Easy Way To Boost Growth!

-Are you having trouble seeing your fish because of an algae cloud?
-It may be time for a refresh, but is it not wasteful to simply dump it?
+Are you facing challenges viewing your fish due to an algae overgrowth?
+It may be necessary to clean out your tank, but is it environmentally responsible to simply dispose of it?

 You may have heard that you can reuse aquarium water on your houseplants, but is this recommended?